inoxlang/inox/README.md

 Inox is  **single-binary platform** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with several components:
 - A built-in database engine
-- HTTP server
+- HTTP server with filesystem routing
-- Testing engine with in-memory filesystems (transparent for application code)
+- Testing engine supporting virtual filesystems and temporary databases (completely transparent for application code).
-- An in-process container engine (unrelated to Linux containers).
+- An in-process container engine: applications run in a virtual filesystem and are subject to permissions.
+This is unrelated to Linux containers.

-**Important note: bear in mind that the current version of Inox is 0.2, not 1.0.
-The first stable versions of Inox won't support high-scalability applications.**
+**Even though you can already develop web apps using Inox, keep in mind that the current version of Inox is 0.2, not 1.0.
+Also the first stable versions of Inox won't support high-scalability applications.**

 Here are a few example files that are part of a basic todo app.